Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Blaize Pengilly 33:21

-Now is a good time to jump in and say that the Money Bites podcast and we money do not condone or encourage any illicit or illegal behavior.
+Now is a good time to jump in and say that the Money Bites podcast and we money do not condone or encourage any illicit or illegal behaviour.
 Please be mindful of the laws in the state that you live, as this may be a legal way you are, and we wouldn't want you to break the law or get in trouble.
 We're simply exploring the many curious ways that certain individuals save money.
 Last week, we chatted about the first home loan deposit scheme, which is the extra 10,000 places that government announced to help people buying their first home avoid paying Lenders Mortgage Insurance, so they can get a home loan with a deposit as little as 5% instead 20%.
 But what about the first home owners grant?
 Can we chat about that?

 Dan Jovevski 34:09